refutationalist/saur/README.md

   * [JMPX](http://jontio.zapto.org/hda1/paradise/jmpxencoder/jmpx.html) FM encoder
   * [jack_capture](https://github.com/refutationalist/jack_capture) **NOTE:** It's better to install the git package from [AUR](https://aur.archlinux.org/packages/jack_capture-git/) as my changes have been merged.
 I'm keeping this here if I work on it again.
   * [sthttpd](https://github.com/refutationalist/sthttpd), fork of Jef Poskanzer's thttpd with my hacky php-cgi support for small systems.
-  * [darkice](http://www.darkice.org/), which is a working copy of what's in [AUR](https://aur.archlinux.org/packages/darkice/) but is here for completeness.
-  * [k40whisperer](http://home.scorchworks.com/K40whisperer/k40whisperer.html) laser cutter software for stock K-40 cutters.
   * [qmeu-android-x86](https://aur.archlinux.org/packages/qemu-android-x86/) in AUR.
 A method for simply running [Android-x86](http://android-x86.org) in QEMU with virgl and whatnot.
+  * [libwebsock](https://github.com/JonnyWhatshisface/libwebsock) A really easy websocket library for C.

+## Probably Don't Use
+  * [k40whisperer](http://home.scorchworks.com/K40whisperer/k40whisperer.html) someone did the actual python work, so maybe use the one in [AUR](https://aur.archlinux.org/packages/k40whisperer/) instead.

 ## Removed Packages
   * [silentjack](https://aur.archlinux.org/packages/silentjack-git/) - someone else moved it into AUR.
 Use that instead.
   * merecat didn't work
   * mumble-jack-noconnect, [mumble](https://wiki.mumble.info/wiki/Main_Page) supports JACK by default now, and even supports [no autoconnect](https://vis.nu/blog/disable_jack_autoconnect_in_mumble_1.3_and_later).
+  * [darkice](http://www.darkice.org/), I stopped using it, and someone else took over [AUR](https://aur.archlinux.org/packages/darkice/).

-## Why Aren't You Putting k40-whisperer in AUR?
+## Why Didn't You Put k40whisperer in AUR?

     < sam> So, I've got this python app I'd like to package, and I'm not a python guy.
 The code wants you to run it in the source directory.
 Looks like a lot of people just dump that kind of stuff in /usr/share.
 Is that the preferred way of doing it?
     < irc_person> there are guidelines: https://wiki.archlinux.org/index.php/Python_package_guidelines